akash-network/awesome-akash/micro-services-example/README.md

 - Resource allocation optimized for each service's needs
 - Appropriate storage sizing with 1Gi for most services and 2Gi for orders-db
 - CPU and memory allocation based on service requirements
-- Pricing configuration for the dcloud placement in uakt (Akash tokens)
+- Pricing configuration for the dcloud placement in uact (Akash tokens)
 - Single replica for each service (count: 1) for this example deployment

 ## Acknowledgments